-System Setup - Firmware Upgra de Firmware Upgrading !
-Follow instructions listed below: System is upgrading!
-Please wait until home page of WL300g setting is shown up again.
-Click "Upload" to upload the file to WL After receiving a correct firmware file. al machine. downloaded file in the "New Firmware File".
+System Setup - Firmware Upgrade Firmware Upgrading !
+Follow instructions listed below: System is upgradingl Please wait until home page of WL300g setting is shown up again.
+Check if any new version of firmware is available Download a proper version to your local machin Specify the path of and name of the download Citk?
+Upload' to upload the file to WLS30, it is After receiving a correct firmware file, VKLS30 process.
+It takes a few time to finish the proce le on ASUS website. w. ad file in the "New Firmware File". sponds about 10 seconds. will automatically start the upgrade and then the system will reboot.
 Note: It takes about 80 seconds.
-Product ID: WL530g Firmware Version: New Firmware File: 1.7.1.2 New Filliware File.
-Upload will be kept during the upgrade proce 2.
-In case the upgrade process fails, WL .530g will enter an emergent mode automatically.
-Og will indicate such situation.
-Use the Firmware
+Product ID: WL530g Firmware Version: 1.7.1.2 New Firmware File: 御班 Upload Note: 1.
+For a configuration parameter existing both in t will be kept during the upgrade process.
+2. In case the upgrade process fails, WLS30g will The LED signals at the front of WLS30g will indi Restoration utility on the CD to do system reco he old and new firmware, its setting enter an emergent mode automatically. cate such situation.
+Use the Firmware very.

-This page reports the Flash Code (Firmware) version installed in the ASUS Wireless Router.
-Periodically, a new Flash Code is available for the ASUS Wireless Routers on ASUS's Web site.
-You can update the ASUS Wireless Router's Flash Code using the Firmware Upgrade page under the Advanced Setup menu of the Web Manager.
+This page reports the Flash Code (Firmware) version installed in the ASUS Pocket Wireless Router.
+Periodically, a new Flash Code is available for the ASUS Pocket Wireless Routers on ASUS's Web site.
+You can update the ASUS Pocket Wireless Router's Flash Code using the Firmware Upgrade page under the Advanced Setup menu of the Web Manager.
 If you are experiencing a problem with your ASUS WLAN equipment, a Technical Support representative may ask you to give your device's Flash Code (Firmware) version.